openjdk/guide/src/index.md

 This is the list of steps which should be performed when fixing a small bug.
 Small bugs include typos in code or specification, algorithm improvements for correctness or performance, and code changes required to correctly implement the specification.

 > ---
-> Some steps refer to operations which can not be performed directly without the assistance of a [Project Committer](https://openjdk.java.net/bylaws#committer).
+> Some steps refer to operations which can't be performed directly without the assistance of a [Project Committer](https://openjdk.java.net/bylaws#committer).
 For example, any changes to the [bug database](https://bugs.openjdk.java.net) fall into this category.
 Since these steps are required, [Contributors](https://openjdk.java.net/bylaws#contributor) are urged to work with their [Sponsors](https://openjdk.java.net/sponsor/) to complete these tasks.

 > ---